Why Every Brand Needs a Multimedia Strategy

 This means:

-- The photography matches the design system we created
+- Photography matches the identity system we designed

 Coordination costs go down.
 Quality goes up.